Evidence-Based Decision Making (EBDM) Initiative

 EBDM is guided by A Framework for Evidence-Based Decision Making in State and Local Criminal Justice Systems, which is based on four principles:

-- Systems achieve better outcomes when they operate collaboratively.
+- Systems achieve better outcomes when they operate collaboratively

 With CEPP’s technical assistance, the seven EBDM pilot sites achieved significant accomplishments, including the following:

-- Charlottesville/Albermarle County, Virginia, implemented an actuarial assessment tool in the regional jail, which led to expanded programming to address the most commonly assessed criminogenic needs and a more strategic use of jail resources.
+- Charlottesville/Albermarle County, Virginia, implemented an actuarial assessment tool in the regional jail, which led to expanded programming to address the most commonly assessed criminogenic needs and more strategic use of jail resources.

 - Grant County, Indiana, developed a data dashboard that helped stakeholders make more effective decisions around change targets.

 - Mesa County, Colorado, reformed its pretrial process—adopting a validated pretrial assessment to help inform pretrial release decisions, bond conditions, and level and type of support from pretrial agencies.
 These efforts resulted in a significant shift away from financial conditions of release to release on recognizance without a reduction in community safety and well-being rates.

 - Milwaukee County, Wisconsin, conceived of a new research-based approach to sentencing and probation called “dosage probation,” which suggests that the length of supervision should be determined by the number of hours of intervention necessary to increase a person’s likelihood of success as opposed to a standard probation term.
 Results were promising and led to additional pilot sites both in and outside of Wisconsin.
 Learn more about CEPP’s Dosage Probation work here.

 - Ramsey County, Minnesota, developed structured responses to pretrial violations, allowing pretrial agents to respond to violations in ways that consider the person’s likelihood of success and the seriousness of the violation.